Sunnatillo/bm-lab-setup/README.md

 This repo is created to setup the baremetal lab for metal3.

-!!
-This repository is now Archive and will become read-only.
+:heavy_exclamation_mark: This repository is now Archive and will become read-only.

 ## Ansible installation